adaltas/esgf-2020-fall-bigdata/modules/09.devops/lab.md

 # Lab

 The goal of this lab is to learn the proper way of creating an IT project and to implement Continuous Deployment to bring automation.
-The project is implementing a static website.
+You will create a simple static website, source it on GitHub, and deploy to Netlify (cloud service for hosting websites).

 ## Objectives